cric96/experiments-2024-chapter-woa-literature-analysis/README.md

-# Literature analysis for the WOA chapter: Ten Years of Self-organisation with Aggregate Computing: A Reflection Under the Lenses ofMulti-Agent Systems Engineering
+# Literature analysis for the WOA chapter: Self-organisation with Aggregate Computing: A Reflection Under the Lenses of Multi-Agent Systems Engineering
 See [notebook](/notebook.ipynb) for the literature analysis.